 Their pet insurance policy is quite straightforward with with two tiers of £4000 and £8000 of cover per condition.
 The lower tier policy will only provide that vet fees cover within the first year of the medical condition while the higher pet insurance is not time limited.

 With 40 years in the pet insurance industry, PetPlan offer multiple levels of cover in its policies, with up to £12,000 of cover for vet fees.
 The brand offers both lifetime cover and non-lifetime cover.
 The non-lifetime policies offer 12 months of cover for new conditions in which you can claim up to £3000 in vet fees from the date the condition was first noticed.
 After that cover for the the condition is excluded from the policy.

 Argos Pet Insurance

 You might not think about pet insurance as you flick through a giant laminated catalogue looking for a new TV.
 But Argos pet insurance is actually very popular.
-Provided by Pinnacle financial, they offer multiple tiers of lifetime and non lifetime cover.
+Provided by Pinnacle Financial, they offer multiple tiers of lifetime cover and non lifetime cover.
 The Time Limited cover goes up to £2,500 or £4,000 in vet fees while the Lifetime cover is up to £2,000, £4,500 or £7,000 in vet fees.